 - Combine Parmesan cheese and shredded vegetables.

-- Place Tablespoon size drops of the cheese and vegetable mixture on a baking sheet topped with parchment paper or a silpat mat.
+- Place Tablespoon size drops of the cheese and vegetable mixture on a baking sheet lined with parchment paper or a silpat mat.

-- Gently flatten mixture with the back of a spoon, if necessary, and move in any loose shreds.
+- Gently flatten mixture with the back of a spoon, if necessary, and move loose shreds back in place.

 - Bake for about 8 minutes or until the cheese crisps are sizzling and the edges are starting to brown.